-Trial or pilot programs let you experiment on a small scale with solutions for big problems.
-One of the biggest problems shared by all associations is finding a way to bridge the member engagement gap—the span of time between a member’s infrequent interactions with your association.
+Trial or pilot programs let you experiment on a small scale to discover solutions for big problems.
+One of the biggest problems all associations share is finding a way to bridge the member engagement gap.
+The engagement gap is the span of time between a member’s infrequent interactions with your association.
 Our association partners are using rasa.io on both a trial and permanent basis to help them deliver regular value to members and to ultimately solve the engagement gap challenge.

 Experimentation with rasa.io

-rasa.io bridges the engagement gap by harnessing Artificial Intelligence to find and deliver personalized content to every single member in a daily or weekly newsbrief.
+By harnessing artificial intelligence to find and deliver personalized content to every single member in a daily or weekly newsbrief, rasa.io bridges the engagement gap.
 Members eagerly anticipate these emails because they’re crafted just for them.
-Over time, as a member interacts with the newsbrief, rasa.io’s AI engine learns more about their interests, behaviors, and personalities, and their content continues to intelligently evolve.
+Over time, as a member interacts with the news brief, rasa.io’s AI engine learns more about their interests, behaviors and personality, helping their content continue to intelligently evolve.

-If your association has an “unsolvable” big problem, consider running a trial program to experiment with a new solution: a new technology, process, or program.
-Taking a small calculated risk, like a trial program, will help your association build a culture of experimentation while revealing new ways for your members to build an association habit.
+If your association has an “unsolvable” big problem, consider running a trial program to experiment with a new solution, technology, process or program.
+Taking a small calculated risk like a trial program will help build a culture of experimentation while revealing new ways for your members to build an association habit.
 Are you interested in experimenting with new ways to engage your members?
 Learn about how rasa.io can help.

-This blog is the final in a 3-part series on experimentation.
-Read the first part of our series on the benefits of experimentation and the second part of our series about rolling out a trial program.
+This blog is the final in a three-part series on experimentation.
+Read the first part of this series on the benefits of experimentation and the second part of this series about rolling out a trial program.